N-BodyPhysicsSimulator/Main/README.md

 #### Installation from source

-1. Run `make install-requirements-app`
+1. Run `make install-requirements-app` to install the package and its dependencies.
+2. (Optional) run `make install-requirements-dev` for development requirements.
-2. Run tests and make sure there aren't any failing tests.
+3. Run tests and make sure there aren't any failing tests.

 #### Run tests